Emcept/Emmy-s-UI-Library/README.md

 end
 ```

-## Adding an Option to the Dropdowns
+## Adding An Option To Your Dropdown
 ```
 Dropdown:AddOption("Maybe")
 ```

-## Removing an Option from Dropdowns
+## Removing An Option From Your Dropdown
 ```
 Dropdown:RemoveOption("No")
 ```